ttuegel/haskell-love-2021/README.md

     You at least have end-to-end _tests_, right?

-    Microbenchmarks are not very useful here because the types of performance problems we are looking for arise out of complex interactions between components.
+    Problems arise from complex interactions between components.
+    Microbenchmarks are not very useful.

-2. Turn on the `Strict` extension in one module.
+2. Turn on `Strict` in one module.
 Run the benchmarks.
 Repeat.

     Problems are unfortunately still non-local.